Osco Drug and Sav-on Drugs: The Jewel Companies, Inc.

-In 1961, The Jewel Companies, Inc. acquired the 31 Osco Drug stores in six Midwest states.
+In 1961, The Jewel Companies, Inc. acquired the 30 Osco Drug stores in six Midwest states.
 In 1962, Osco's headquarters was moved from Chicago's Merchandise Mart to Melrose Park, Illinois, and the first side-by-side "Jewel-Osco" store opened.
 The early Jewel-Osco combination (combo) stores were two individual stores, separated by an interior wall (and in some locations, a half-wall), allowing a customer to go back and forth between each store without having to go outside.
+The first Jewel-Osco Family Center was opened in Chicago's Appleton Plaza Shopping center in January 1962.

+The first Eisner-Osco Family Center was opened in West Lafayette, Indiana, in September 1970.

+The first Osco Drug store to open adjacent to an existing Buttrey Food store occurred in Anaconda, Montana, in July 1967.
+The first example of a purpose-built Buttrey-Osco Family Center occurred with the opening in Boise in September 1969.

+The first Star-Osco Family Center opened in Manchester, New Hampshire, in October 1970.

 After the merger, all of Jewel's subsidiaries soon had an Osco Drug.
 Some Eisner Food Stores locations were re-branded "Eisner-Osco".
 When Jewel acquired Star Market in 1964, the first Osco Drug in New England was opened, and some were next to Star Market locations and were branded as "Star-Osco".
 By 1968, Osco grew to 168 stores in sixteen states.
 During most of the 1960s, Osco operated as two divisions – 'City Osco', comprising the Chicago, Illinois, and Chicago suburb stores and 'Country Osco' (all the other Oscos).
 These two divisions were combined in 1968 and formed Osco Drug, Inc. Also in 1968, Osco's headquarters relocated from Melrose Park, Illinois to Franklin Park, Illinois.
 Later that year, the Jewel Imports procurement group was established to import a broad range of general merchandise from around the world to sell in Osco stores.